Skip to main content

 Do you take in any type of animal?

-San Diego Humane Society only accepts companion animals that are kept as pets, including cats, dogs, rabbits, guinea pigs, hamsters, mice, reptiles and birds.
-We take in livestock when necessary as part of our Humane Law activities.
-We accept wildlife through our Project Wildlife program. projectwildlife.org.
+San Diego Humane Society’s four shelter locations admit pets, including cats, dogs, rabbits, guinea pigs, hamsters, mice, reptiles and birds.
+We take in and care for farm animals when necessary as part of our Humane Law Enforcement activities.
+We also admit injured, orphaned and ill wildlife through our Project Wildlife program.

 Do you have exotic animals/horses/etc. for adoption?

-We do sometimes have unusual pets, such as bearded dragons, chinchillas and horses available for adoption, but we do not guarantee that they will be available every day.
+We do sometimes have unusual pets, such as bearded dragons, chinchillas and horses available for adoption, but we cannot guarantee that they will be available regularly.
 See all adoptable animals.

 How are you affiliated with Humane Society of the United States (HSUS) and American Society for the Prevention of Cruelty to Animals (ASPCA)?